NightPleasuresbySherrilynKenyon

 Secondly, vampire romance, it is getting old.
 Perhaps I OD’d on Buffy and those crazy Carpathians, along with Anita Blake, and several series about immortals, but I’m beginning to suspect that everyone is churning out vampire paranormals that are far short of memorable.
 Paranormal vampire romance: has it jumped the shark?

-Comments
+Comments are Closed

 Thanks for this review—although I absolutely love paranormal/vampire novels, I haven’t picked up any of this series.
 The mythology of it sounds fascinating, but I’m actually afraid of disappointment whenever I see a series forming, and I try to stay away (unless I’m already familiar with the author; in that case I’ll be more likely to try it out).

 I don’t know if vampire romances have jumped the shark, or if they have just become so common that wading through the offerings for a really good, original paranomal is as difficult as finding an excellent Regency.
 My problem stems from the overwhelming number of alpha/tortured vampire heroes—at times, they are done exactly right, but at other times, they are too overbearing.
 And too similar—there are times when I’m reading a vampire novel, and I’m like: “wasn’t this hero just in that other book?”
-(I guess that explains the vain, penny-pinching, Food Network-watching metrosexual vampire in my latest WIP, hmm? :D )
+(I guess that explains the vain, penny-pinching, Food Network-watching metrosexual vampire in my latest WIP, hmm? 😀 )

-Of course, I have some personal reason for not wanting to say that vampire romances have jumped the shark--but I do think that many books would do better to concentrate on character, instead of the world-building.
+Of course, I have some personal reason for not wanting to say that vampire romances have jumped the shark—but I do think that many books would do better to concentrate on character, instead of the world-building.
 Instead of coming up with the most original idea in the universe (vampires are really the reincarnated souls of puppies that have been killed by giant evil cats) developing unique characters would serve the subgenre so much better.

 Meljean, I am with you: less world building, more characterization would be key in preventing vampire romances from jumping the shark, if they haven’t already.
 I hope for your case they have not.
 I personally would love a vain, cheap Foodie vampire to read about.